 Unlimited Scale and Supply

-Joule is applying advanced genome engineering to develop a library of proprietary microorganisms, each one optimized for productivity according to the desired end product.
-Because the microorganisms are engineered to directly synthesize and secrete fuels, we will avoid costly and inefficient steps such as large-scale biomass production and collection, as well as downstream processing or refining.
+Joule is applying advanced genome engineering to develop a library of proprietary biocatalysts, each one optimized for productivity according to the desired end product.
+Because the biocatalysts are engineered to directly synthesize and secrete fuels, we will avoid costly and inefficient steps such as large-scale biomass production and collection, as well as downstream processing or refining.
 Our technology has already been proven with the direct conversion of CO2 to ethanol and diesel-range alkanes, avoiding the economic and environmental burden of multi-step, petroleum- or biomass-dependent methods.

 Joule's integrated systems approach spans biology, process development, bioprocessing and engineering to ensure that our technology platform is commercial-ready.
 This includes development of our modular SolarConverter® system, which enables direct fuel and chemical production in a single-step, continuous process.
 It achieves high net energy gains while managing the photon capture, CO2 delivery and mixing, thermal management, product synthesis and initial separation in an efficient, direct-to-end-product™ process.
 The system is designed for ease of installation and expansion in modular increments, making it scalable and customizable to targeted output levels based on solar insolation, land and waste CO2 availability.

 Joule's production process avoids the depletion of precious natural resources, with no dependence on agricultural land, crops or fresh water.
-At the same time, our use of industrial waste CO2 has the potential to help combat global warming.

 The modular design of our SolarConverter system enables ease of scale from hundreds to thousands of acres with high, predictable productivities that off-set capital costs.
 In addition, Joule's readily-available inputs of sunlight, waste CO2 and non-potable water create the potential to meet massive demand without the scalability constraints that hinder biofuels.